Are You Presbyterian?

 My audiologist laughed, maybe scoffed is a better term, when I boasted that I was writing a story titled, ‘My Ears Are Getting Bigger, But My Hearing Is Getting Worse’.

-“You may get a few chuckles, but you’d be technically incorrect.
+“You may get a few chuckles”, he commented, “but you’d be technically incorrect.
 Our ears actually stop growing at age six.”
-Six?
-Well, that explains the teasing by an older sister, whom, I suspect, had already ‘grown into her ears’.

 “It’s probably gravity that’s making your ears look bigger, unless you wear heavy ear fashions”, he snickered.
-“I suggest you change the one word to ‘longer’.”
+“I suggest you change the word ‘bigger’ to ‘longer’.”

 Gravity, huh?
 It started me thinking, is it the same gravity that caused my six pack abs to drop and cover my belt?
-Truth be told, I never had six pack abs.
 Have the bags under my eyes settled there because of gravity?
 What about the sides of my mouth turning down in a constant frown?
 Gravity?
-I used to blame my mother who, strangely enough, had the same look.
-It’s become a workout of constant smiling to keep them turned upward.
+I used to blame my mother’s side of the family for that look. .

 So many other areas of the human body change over time and gravity must be the catalyst there, as well.
 How else can we explain drooping shoulders, double chins and sagging fannies?
 The inch of height I lost must have gone into my feet because they’re wider and flatter.
 Gravity, again!